 The most common first pick combines the worst possible profile: highest brand risk, hardest tech, slowest signal.

 The tech is hard because customer service requires generative reasoning, multi-turn conversation management, policy grounding, tone calibration, and escalation logic — operating on inputs that are adversarial, ambiguous, and emotionally charged.
-None of these are solved problems.
-Klarna ran one of the most publicized customer service AI deployments.
-The chatbot handled two-thirds of customer conversations at peak.
-Then satisfaction fell, complaints grew, and the company quietly began rehiring human agents[5].
-The efficiency metrics looked great right up until the customer experience metrics did not.
+None of these are solved problems at the quality bar customers expect.

 The signal loop is slow because customer satisfaction is measured quarterly in most organizations, response times are logged but satisfaction is not, and complaint volume is a lagging indicator that only rises after damage is done.
-You will not know your customer service pilot failed for 60 to 90 days, and by then the brand story has already been written.
+You won't know your customer service pilot failed for 60 to 90 days, and by then the brand story has already been written.

 Brand risk is asymmetric.
 A customer service AI that performs at 90% of human quality sounds good until you do the math.
 A 10% failure rate across thousands of daily interactions produces dozens of public complaints per week.
 Enterprise CX AI programs fail at 74% — the highest rate of any category[6].
-It is still the #1 first pick for organizations under vendor pressure to ship something visible.
+It's still the #1 first pick for organizations under vendor pressure to ship something visible.

 Each one is a structural failure that the scoring rubric catches before commitment.